Here are the top Institutional holders of Callaway Golf Company (ELY) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 14.4 million shares valued at $345.8 million.
 The investor’s holdings represent 15.28% of the ELY Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 7.87 million shares valued at $189.08 million to account for 8.36% of the shares outstanding.
 The other top investors are Dimensional Fund Advisors LP which holds 3.86 million shares representing 4.10% and valued at over $92.79 million, while Fisher Asset Management, LLC holds 3.83% of the shares totaling 3.61 million with a market value of $86.67 million.

-Callaway Golf Company (NYSE: ELY) is 23.45% higher on its value in year-to-date trading and has touched a low of $4.75 and a high of $32.59 in the current 52-week trading range.
+Callaway Golf Company (NYSE: ELY) is 12.29% higher on its value in year-to-date trading and has touched a low of $6.93 and a high of $32.59 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ELY stock was last observed hovering at around $29.57 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $34.00 for the next 12 months.
-It is also 25.9% off the consensus price target high of $40.00 offered by 9 analysts, but current levels are -20.98% lower than the price target low of $24.50 for the same period.
+The ELY stock was last observed hovering at around $28.53 in the last trading session, with the day’s loss setting it -1.57% off its average median price target of $34.00 for the next 12 months.
+It is also 32.6% off the consensus price target high of $40.00 offered by 9 analysts, but current levels are -10.04% lower than the price target low of $24.50 for the same period.

 Callaway Golf Company (ELY) Analyst Forecasts